Software Engineering: A Modern Approach

 languages like Java, C++, or C#, only the target object type is

-considered in the selection of the method to be called.
-In other words,
+considered when selecting the method to be called.
+In other words, in

-in Java and similar languages, the compiler only knows the static type
+Java and similar languages, the compiler only knows the static type of

 , which is Vehicle